abogdanova/SwarmGE/README.md

 #Note on Regex Performance Improvement
 ------------

-This repo is a fork of PonyGE2 with a fitness function which measures runtime and functionality of regexs.
+This is a fork of PonyGE2 with a fitness function which measures runtime and functionality of regexs.

 E.g.

     $ python3.5 --parameters seedonly_regex_catastrophic_QT3TS_1.txt

- - codykenny@gmail.com
+ - If you're reading this, mail me - codykenny@gmail.com

 ------------
 #Introduction